Guayusa: The Amazonian Beverage Farmers Are Using to Build a Sustainable Future

 The guayusa plant is technically not a tea nor is it in the same family as green or black tea.
 Instead, it is part of the holly genus along with Yerba Mate.
 Like Yerba Mate, when guayusa leaves are dried, they can be added to hot water and turned into a caffeinated beverage with twice the amount of antioxidants as green tea.

-For thousands of years, indigenous people of the Amazon region have used this drink for a variety of purposes and some call it the “night watchman” because it keeps them awake and alert when they hunt after dark.
+For thousands of years, many Indigenous people of the Amazon region have used this drink for a variety of purposes and some call it the “night watchman” because it keeps them awake and alert when they hunt after dark.

 It contains both caffeine, a stimulant, and L-theanine, a compound that causes relaxation.
 As a result, guayusa does not provoke the jittery or anxious side effects that often accompany other energy drinks but instead induces a steady amount of energy without a rush or crash.

-A common ritual for indigenous people in this region of the Amazon is to begin their day calmly and peacefully at 3 or 4 in the morning.
+A common ritual for many Indigenous people in this region of the Amazon is to begin their day calmly and peacefully at three or four in the morning.
 They slowly rise and build a fire over which they brew their guayusa.

-Guayusa is used as a mild stimulant and as a beverage that connects community members as they then share their dreams and interpret them.
-Many indigenous groups such as the Achuar believe that dreams are a second reality that reveal a lot about about a person's waking reality.
+The Achuar of the Amazon rainforest often begin their day by drinking guayusa together while sharing their dreams from the night before.
+The Achuar—and some other Indigenous peoples—believe that dreams are a second reality that reveal a lot about about a person's waking reality.
 If a person has a dream they don’t like, they have the opportunity to re-dream until they find it suitable.
 The Achuar also believe that a person can try again and attempt to rewrite their lives if they did something wrong or don’t like the direction their life is going.

 During this early morning time, they also plan their day, often based off of their dreams.
 For example they sometimes use dreams as a way to predict if that day’s hunting expedition will be successful.
 This introspective, calm way that Achuar community members begin their day might inspire people in other parts of the world who start their day rushed and hurried into rethinking their morning routine.